 Casseroles make weekday dinners easy because they are whole meals in one baked dish.
 Combining chicken, vegetables, cheese, and egg noodles or pasta, they have something for everyone.

 Some recipes below are casseroles made with condensed soups and others are made with homemade sauces.
 Many of these dishes are a snap to prepare, making them excellent options for busy weeknights.
 To save time, most of these chicken casserole recipes use cooked chicken, whether leftovers or store-bought rotisserie chicken or chicken strips.

 01 of 20

-Chicken a la king is chicken in a cream sauce, often with mushrooms, frequently served over pasta.
-This casserole takes the dish to another level by adding pimientos and celery, along with cheddar cheese, and baking it all together under a layer of buttery breadcrumbs.
+Chicken a la King is chicken in a cream sauce, often with mushrooms, frequently served over pasta.
+This casserole takes the dish to another level by adding pimientos, celery, and cheddar cheese and baking it all together under a layer of buttery breadcrumbs.

 02 of 20

 This Tex-Mex creation uses corn tortillas as you'd use lasagna noodles and creates layers with cheese and creamy, spicy chicken.
 You just need 10 minutes to prep and 50 in the oven for this delightful bake.

 Use any kind of chicken meat, from breast to thighs, or leftover rotisserie chicken.
 Serve with a cactus salad if you can find nopales (use cubed jicama if you can't) to bring some crunch and tanginess to your creamy main.

 Combining spinach, cream, Parmesan cheese, and cooked chicken, this one-dish meal is sure to satisfy, especially since it's topped with crispy breadcrumbs.
 Make ahead and put in the fridge for up to a day, then top with breadcrumbs and bake.